 Schedule a Consultation in Austin to Learn More about Trigger Point Injections

 If you are experiencing intense or ongoing muscle pain but don’t know the cause, trigger points may be the culprit.
 Call 512-981-7246 today to schedule a consultation at The Diagnostic pain Center in Austin.
-Dr. Robert S. Marks or Dr. Sauman A. Rafii will perform a comprehensive pain evaluation to determine if trigger points, or something else, is the culprit.
+Our providers will perform a comprehensive pain evaluation to determine if trigger points, or something else, is the culprit.
 Once your condition has been properly diagnosed, your doctor will create an appropriate treatment plan that eases painful symptoms, allowing you to return to the activities and life you enjoy!